gdedrouas/Exchange-AD-Privesc/DNSAdmins/DNSAdmins.md

 As a matter of fact, any security group inheriting its DACL from the Domain Object can be controlled in this way.
 The ones giving a privilege escalation to Domain Admins are usually protected by AdminSDHolder, though the DNSAdmins group is not.

-DISCLAIMER: This issue has been responsibly disclosed to MSRC in November 2018 and after a few back and forth emails, they closed the case.
+~~DISCLAIMER: This issue has been responsibly disclosed to MSRC in November 2018 and after a few back and forth emails, they closed the case.~~

+This issue is in the [June 2019 Quarterly Exchange update](https://techcommunity.microsoft.com/t5/Exchange-Team-Blog/Released-June-2019-Quarterly-Exchange-Updates/ba-p/698398).

 Basically, they could not reproduce the issue in their testing environments.
 However, the DACL of the incriminated object on their side appears to be quite different from the DACL that I observed in several live production AD domains: MSRC side DACL has a few *Deny* ACEs explicitely positioned for the incriminated Exchange security groups, where production side has only *Allow* ACEs.
 Not to mention *Deny* ACEs are bad practice for a case where *Allow* ACEs should just be removed.